-OFFICE OF ACADEMIC AFFAIRS
+OFFICE FOR ACADEMIC AFFAIRS

-The Office of Academic Affairs supports Philander Smith College's mission by fostering an environment that is intentional, corrective, and forward in student development via a rigorous curriculum; co-curricular and experiential activities; undergraduate research and internships; leadership and cultural studies; student exchange and study abroad; and diversity outreach.
+The Office for Academic Affairs supports Philander Smith College's mission by fostering an environment that is intentional, corrective, and forward in student development via a rigorous curriculum; co-curricular and experiential activities; undergraduate research and internships; leadership and cultural studies; student exchange and study abroad; and diversity outreach.

 Offered are four degrees, including the Bachelor of Business Administration, the Bachelor of Science, the Bachelor of Social Work, and the Bachelor of Arts, as well as certificates and dual credits for "college" and "career" pathways.
 Whether students are on pathways for career readiness, graduate or professional studies, or even personal fulfillment, PSC men and PSC women emerge from an engaging and supportive environment as